OrchardCMS/OrchardDoc/docs/Documentation/Visual-Studio-extensions-and-snippets.markdown

 ### Visual Studio Snippets

-A lot of Orchard-related snippets can be found on the Orchard Dojo.
+A lot of Orchard-related snippets can be found in the Orchard Dojo Library.
 For further information visit this page: [https://orcharddojo.net/orchard-resources/Library/Utilities/VisualStudioSnippets/](https://orcharddojo.net/orchard-resources/Library/Utilities/VisualStudioSnippets/).